streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 }
 ```

 > Note: Since our UDF is simple and stateless, we can test its methods directly.
-If we would've made use of managed state or timers (e.g. for watermarks) we probably would've had to use [test harnesses](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/datastream/testing/#unit-testing-stateful-or-timely-udfs--custom-operators).
+If we had made use of managed state or timers (e.g. for watermarks) we would need to use the Flink [test harnesses](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/datastream/testing/#unit-testing-stateful-or-timely-udfs--custom-operators).

 ### Building the JAR